hendrikcech/hashcode-java-template/README.md

 1. Implement a `Parser` and a `Problem` class to fit your needs, i.e., by adding attributes and methods to each class.
 Hint: JUnit test cases are helpful during the development of the `Parser` class; you can find an example in the implementation of the practice problem.
 2. Implement one or multiple `Solver` classes.
 3. Implement a `Main` class that connects the output with the input of the respective components.
-You may want to take a look at the `Main` class of the practice problem.
+You may want to take a look at the `Main` class of the implementation of the practice problem.